Florida Hurricane Protection with Stormwatch Fabric Hurricane Shutters

 Are StormWatch fabric shutters approved and certified?

 Yes, all of our fabric shutters are certified storm shutters which have been tested to both Florida Building Code standards, as well as the International Building Code standards.
-Some hurricane fabric products include the High Velocity Hurricane Zone (HVHZ) of Miami-Dade and Broward Counties.

 Standards tested include: